py5coding/py5book/integrations/numpy.md

 The problem here is that the [](/reference/sketch_vertex) method is called `20 * 500 = 10000` times.
 That's a lot, and can cause performance problems for py5.
-It's not that big of a deal here but this can cause problems if the number of vertices increases even more.
+It's not that big of a deal here but this will cause problems if the number of vertices increases even more.

 Let's look at a different approach that avoids the `for` loop.